High School Experience Students

 - $65 application fee

-We must receive all materials in Undergraduate Admission at least one month prior to the quarter in which you want to enroll.
+We must receive all materials at least one month prior to the quarter in which you wish to enroll.